P0u4a/prompto/README.md

 Sets the tone of the response.
 Helpful if you're writing text that requires an appropriate tone, such as an email.

+### `generatePrompt()`

+Generates the prompt using the prompt config.
+This is the final method that should be called in the chain.
+Also clears the prompt config before returning the prompt string, allowing for the same Prompto instance to be used for generating different prompts.